mixmi-git/mixmi-profile-mvp-snapshot/CLEANUP.md

    - Ensure consistent styling across components
    - Backup to a new branch
    - Implement UI improvements

+## Future Migration Considerations

+When cleaning up code, preserve or document:

+1. **Data Structures**: Keep well-documented data schemas that could be reused with a backend
+2. **Storage Logic**: Clean implementations of data handling could be adapted for database operations
+3. **Authentication Flow**: Preserve the core authentication logic that could be extended for server auth
+4. **Key Business Logic**: Document any complex business logic that would need to be replicated in a future version

 ## Final Phase: Documentation Update